bluerobotics/bluerobotics.github.io/batteries/index.md

 # Introduction

 The Blue Robotics <em>Lithium-ion Battery (14.8V, 18Ah)</em> is a high capacity custom battery pack made from high quality 18650 lithium-ion cells designed for use in the [BlueROV2](https://www.bluerobotics.com/store/rov/bluerov2/).
 This 4S (14.8V) battery has a nominal capacity of 18.0Ah, plenty for up to 4 hours of continuous moderate to heavy use on the BlueROV2.
 The lithium-ion cells the battery is comprised of have excellent performance characteristics, as well as a high tolerance for accidental mishandling.
-The battery is is both CE (Conformité Européenne) approved and ROHS compliant.
+The battery is CE (Conformité Européenne) approved, ROHS compliant, and UN38.3 certified.
+Certificates can be provided upon request.

 # Specifications (Li-ion 18Ah)